-You’ve built a predictive model using KNIME Analytics Platform.
-It’s a very good model.
+You have built a predictive model using KNIME Analytics Platform.
+It is a very good model.
 Maybe even an excellent model.
 You want others to take advantage of your hard work by applying their data to your model.
 Let’s build an API for that!

 An API is an Application Programming Interface.
 It’s a way to programmatically (i.e. write some code) interface with a computer program.
 A REST API is a specific sort of API that is used in the world of web service development.
 REST APIs pass around data in a format known as JSON.